SEND HELP

 Violence:

-Widespread violence and gore, including copious amounts of blood, fighting, stabbings, killing of animals, perceived cutting off of body parts, actual cutting off of body parts, murder, eating bugs, extreme sunburn, brandishing of a gun and vomit;
+Widespread violence and gore, including copious amounts of blood, fighting, stabbings, killing of animals, perceived cutting off of body parts, actual cutting off of body parts, murder, eating bugs, extreme sunburn, and brandishing a gun;

 Sex: